-HFHI headquarters moves to 121 Habitat Street in Americus (named the Clarence Jordan Center on the 30th anniversary of his death in 1999).
+HFHI headquarters moves to 121 Habitat Street in Americus (named the Clarence Jordan Center in 1999).

 Millard receives Martin Luther King, Jr. Humanitarian Award from The King Center for Non-Violent Social Action, Atlanta, GA HFHI’s Campus Chapters program begins.
 The first chapter is at Baylor University, Waco, Texas.
 The Appropriate Technology department and Covenant Church program are started.
 Habitat is formed in the country of Australia.

 HFHI’s 12th Anniversary is celebrated with a 1,200-mile House-Raising Walk from Portland, Maine to Atlanta, Ga.
 Volunteer “Walkers” and “Builders” worked on 56 HFH houses during those 12 weeks along the East Coast of U.S.

 The JCWP spans two cities — Philadelphia and Atlanta.

 HFHI’s Global Village program (short-term mission work teams) and Corporate Donor department are established.